anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We all live with the objective of being happy; our lives are all different and yet the same.
+Quote: The universe is full of magical things, patiently waiting for our wits to grow sharper.

-By: Anne Frank
+By: Eden Phillpotts